qiboteam/qibolab/doc/source/tutorials/instrument.rst

 The controller is an instrument that has the additional method ``play``, which allows it to execute arbitrary pulse sequences and perform sweeps.
-Its abstract implementation can be found in :class:`qibolab.instruments.abstract.Controller`.
+Its abstract implementation can be found in :class:`qibolab._core.instruments.abstract.Controller`.

 Let's see a minimal example: